 This seminar prepares participants to apply the successful PITB model to their own libraries.
 The Institute covers the how-to of producing vibrant poetry programs, building enriched collections and engaging audiences through community outreach.
 Participants gain experience listening to, discussing, and writing poetry.
 No one will leave uninspired.

 A sudden rain shower can transform our city and our senses and make a different world.
 In this interactive workshop, we’ll create our own storm, right in the library, with poetry, music, and a special slideshow.

-At each stage of his tumultuous life, Neruda wrote poems as chronicles, explaining his poetry and politics.
-He also wrote poems about the mysterious power of poetry itself, a power fully embraced in Chilean culture.
-In his talk Martín Espada will focus on the evolution of Neruda as a political poet, his struggle and exile at the hands of his own government, his triumphant return, his death in the wake of the military coup, and his redemption after democracy returned to Chile.
+Among his many masterworks, Neruda wrote poems about the mysterious power of poetry itself, a power embraced by Chilean culture.
+This evening focuses on the evolution of Neruda as a political poet, his struggle and exile at the hands of his own government, his death in the wake of the military coup, and his redemption after democracy returned to Chile.